FenriRagni/employee-management/README.md

-# employee-management
+# Employee Management

 ## Description
-Manages a database of employees
+Created an employee database with the ability to add departments, roles, and employees with relational links.

 ## Table of Contents
 [Technology Used](#technology-used)<br>